drakkan/sftpgo/README.md

 - Automatically terminating idle connections.
 - Atomic uploads are configurable.
 - Support for Git repository over SSH.
-- SCP is supported.
+- SCP and rsync are supported.
 - Prometheus metrics are exposed.
-- REST API for users and quota management and real time reports for the active connections with possibility of forcibly closing a connection.
+- REST API for users management, backup, restore and real time reports of the active connections with possibility of forcibly closing a connection.
 - Web based interface to easily manage users and connections.
 - Easy migration from Unix system user accounts.
 - Portable mode: a convenient way to share a single directory on demand.